 - 3 teaspoons sesame oil

-To garnish (use all or as many as you like)
+garnishes (use all or as many as you like)

 - 1 fresh red chili

-- A handful fresh cilantro (coriander) leaves
+- A handful cilantro (coriander) leaves

 - 2 stalks scallions (spring onions)